some-mthfka/hu.dwim.sdl/README.md

 with the relevant SDL documentation.**

-As a precaution, if you generate new specs with new functions in the sense that they aren't in the conversion lists, you will get a warned about them, and if those functions have unknown abbreviations, you will be told about that as well.
+As a precaution, if you generate new specs with new functions in the sense that they aren't in the conversion lists, you will get warned about them, and if those functions have unknown abbreviations, you will be told about that as well.

 #### Undecided / Unfinished / Unclear